sadik-malik/piplup/README.md

 # @piplup

 Welcome to @piplup!
-This repository contains a collection of useful libraries for React applications.
+This repository contains a collection of useful libraries empowering Your React apps with essential libraries and tools.

 ## [@piplup/cache-buster](./packages/cache-buster/README.md)